 This 180-room hotel has been providing a pillow for travelers since 1922, but the location had been home to an inn for much longer.
 When Santa Fe was founded in 1607, records show that a lodge at the East San Francisco Street address was one of the first business established in the new settlement, according to Legends of America.
 Local lore also suggests that court was held in the original structure, as well as executions, with guilty offenders being hanged in what is now the hotel lobby.

-In what was the hotel lobby in 1867, HHA reports John P. Slough, chief justice of the Territorial Supreme Court, was shot to death following a dispute, and it is said that his presence still lingers.
+In addition, HHA reports that in 1867, John P. Slough, then-chief justice of the Territorial Supreme Court, was shot to death in the hotel lobby following a dispute.
+It is said that his presence still lingers.
 And more than a century ago, a distraught salesman who lost his company's money in a card game leaped to his death down a deep well located outside the gambling hall of the property.

 Through the years, the hotel has been destroyed and rebuilt several times.
 Today, La Fonda on the Plaza is said to host several ghosts that have carried over from sites past.
 Aside from ongoing sightings of John Slough, Legends of America says the hotel's dining room is haunted.
 The eatery, known as La Plazuela, is situated directly over the old well, and both guests and staff alike have reported a ghostly figure (namely that of the suicidal salesman) that walks to the center of the room, then seemingly jumps into the floor and disappears.